-He also expresses concern that the ideal effective dosage of melatonin is 0.3 to 1.0 mg, yet supplements generally contain many times this amount.
-(57)
+He also expresses concern that while the ideal effective dosage of melatonin is 0.3 to 1.0 mg, supplements generally contain much more, usually 5 to 20 mg.

 He points out that melatonin supplements are not without side effects.

-Dr. Datis Kharrazian, world-renowned functional medicine expert and author of Why Isn’t My Brain Working?, finds that taking supplemental melatonin can throw off the body’s sensitive circadian rhythm.
+He finds that supplemental melatonin can throw off the body’s sensitive circadian rhythm.

-He prefers to address root causes of insomnia such as high cortisol level, insulin sensitivity, and eating excessive carbohydrates.
+He prefers to address the root causes of insomnia, such as a high cortisol level, insulin sensitivity, and eating excessive carbohydrates.

 The bottom line on melatonin is that it is important for sleep, but increasing your body’s own melatonin by optimizing light exposure is a more effective long-term strategy than taking supplements.